junxit/us-congress-bills-116/metadata.md

 - 2019-06-11 — Motion to reconsider laid on the table Agreed to without objection.
 - 2019-06-11 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 248). (text: CR 6/10/2019 H4372-4373)
 - 2019-06-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 248).(text: CR 6/10/2019 H4372-4373)
+- 2019-06-12 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.